.coreweave.app.

 [ORG-ID]with your organization ID.[CLUSTER-NAME]with the name of the target CKS cluster.

 abc123 and your cluster is named prod, your registry hostname is registry.abc123-prod.coreweave.app.
-Note this hostname for the steps below.
+Note this hostname for the following steps.

 Create a storage bucket

+These credentials control who can push and pull images through the registry itself, separate from the bucket credentials in the previous step.
 Generate a bcrypt-hashed password for the registry admin user.
-Replaceyour-username and your-password with your chosen credentials:
+Replace[USERNAME] and [PASSWORD] with your chosen credentials:

 If